-- 1. Elect a faculty chairperson and a secretary. - 2.
-Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Section 2.6-R of the Senate Bylaws.
-Approved minutes will be forwarded to the Senate administrative clerk for permanent storage. - 3.
-Make recommendations to the Senate on all programs, procedures, policies and proposals that have a broad or long-range budgetary impact.
+- 1. Follow the procedures of the Academic Senate Bylaws and the Open Meetings Act, including for public comment (Article V, Section 4.E), absences and vacancies (Article III Section 5), quorum (Article VI, Section 6.M), voting (Article VI, Section 6.O), and agendas (Article VI, Section 6.P). - Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Article VI, Section 6.S of the Academic Senate Bylaws.
+Approved minutes will be forwarded to the Academic Senate Office Administrator for permanent storage. - 3.
+Elect a chairperson from among its faculty members, and a secretary from among its elected members. - 4.
+Make recommendations to the Academic Senate on all programs, procedures, policies, and proposals that have a broad or long-range budgetary impact.
 The committee will: - a.
 Evaluate the progress made in allocating campus resources (both new and reallocated) to the University's highest priorities as defined in its academic and capital strategic plans. - b.
 Recommend changes in either the broad goals or directions in campus planning or in budget strategies aimed at achieving those goals. - c.
-Evaluate the sources of funds available to the University including: - 1) Study the effect on the budget of proposals requesting new or internally reallocated resources. - 2) Analyze policies and trends in the reallocation of resources. - 3)Analyze the trend in new State resources and in tuition and fee income. - d.
-Analyze the trend in grant and local income, and Foundation income.
+Evaluate the sources of funds available to the University including: - a.
+Study the effect on the budget of proposals requesting new or internally reallocated resources.

-- 4. Actively participate in formulating the University's Strategic Plan. - 5.
-Review the report on the annual capital and operating budgets from the Administrative Affairs and Budget Committee and actively participate in formulating the Master Plan. - 6.
-Review overall institutional planning including staffing plans, external relations, and co-curricular programs such as intercollegiate athletics, residential life, and student life. - 7.
-Meet with the President or designee to discuss University long-range academic, administrative, and capital plans and related fiscal plans and policies. - 8.
-Other tasks as assigned by the Executive Committee of the Academic Senate.
+- b.
+Analyze policies and trends in the reallocation of resources. - c.
+Analyze the trend in new State resources and in tuition and fee income. - d.
+Analyze the trend in grant and local income, and Foundation income. - 5.
+Actively participate in formulating the University's Strategic Plan. - 6.
+Review the report on the annual capital and operating budgets with the Administrative Affairs and Budget Committee, review the Academic Facilities Priority Report, and actively participate in formulating the Master Plan. - 7.
+Review overall institutional planning including staffing plans, external relations, and co-curricular programs such as intercollegiate athletics, residential life, and student life. - 8.
+Meet with the President (or designee) to discuss University long-range academic, administrative, and capital plans and related fiscal plans and policies. - 9.
+Perform other tasks as assigned by the Executive Committee of the Academic Senate.